 When your pedestrian accident injuries have turned your life upside down, you may be feeling scared and worried about what your future may bring.
 It is time to take action to protect yourself and your family from financial ruin.

-Cause and Fault For Pedestrian Accidents in Massachusetts
+Cause and Fault for Pedestrian Accidents in Massachusetts

 Pedestrians are some of the most devastating types of accidents a person can be involved in.
 Without any protection surrounding you the way you would if you were traveling in a vehicle, if you are struck by a car or another type of motor vehicle, you could suffer life-threatening injuries.

-- Negligent Driving – Negligent driving constitutes any type of unsafe driving practice.
+- Negligent Driving –Negligent driving constitutes any type of unsafe driving practice.
 This might include speeding, distracted driving, drowsy driving, impaired driving, aggressive driving, reckless driving, following too closely, road rage, and other types of unsafe driving.
 Not only could the negligent driver be held accountable for causing your accident but if a local dram shop over-served or sold them alcohol, they could also be at fault.

-- Hazardous roads – The government agencies responsible for maintaining the safety, maintenance, and integrity of the road could be at fault for your injuries if dangerous road conditions caused your pedestrian accident.
+- Hazardous roads –The government agencies responsible for maintaining the safety, maintenance, and integrity of the road could be at fault for your injuries if dangerous road conditions caused your pedestrian accident.
 Other parties who could share fault in pedestrian accidents of this nature include government agencies, the Massachusetts Registry of Motor Vehicles, municipalities, safety inspectors, contractors and subcontractors, construction workers, and other third parties.

-Proving Liability In MA Pedestrian Accident Claims
+Proving Liability in MA Pedestrian Accident Claims

 Some of the more common types of evidence used to prove fault in a pedestrian accident claim include: